 Keep It Clean

-Dirt and grime buildup can damage the surface of your wood.
+Dirt and grime buildup can damage the surface of your wooden furniture or floors.
 So sweep and vacuum regularly.
-When you vacuum, use a brush-type vacuum so you don't damage the finish of your wood.
+When you vacuum, use a brush-type vacuum so you don’t damage the finish of your wood.

 Get Floor Mats